stevescola/wv_cmm_1_1/README.md

 **Country View**
 - locale_name_raw
 - wv_article_rating
+- Bar chart distribution of child locales by rating
 - Child locales organized by subdivisions and sorted by rating [star, guide, usable, outline], with article_text_size
+- Child locales can be clicked on for the Individual Locale View
-- Map view
+- Map view that can be filter for sub division or city view
-- Bar chart distribution of child locales by rating

-### Querying and Filtering

-- Query an individual Locale
-- Query by rating
-- Display global map with country coloring based on country article rating
-- Select country on map to view
-- Query by country with child Locales organized by subdivisions and sorted by rating [star, guide, usable, outline]
-- Filter and display child locales to country as either city or subdivision on country map (based on GPS) with colored point based on wv_article_rating
+- Map view to filter and display child locales either city or subdivision on country map (based on GPS) with colored point based on wv_article_rating
-- Evaluate the distribution of articles by rating/status
-- Drilling down by Locale hierarchy level from country to district
-- At the article/locale level, cross over to a view of completeness which includes a KPI or breakdown

 ## Understanding the Data
 There will be two data sets that will be essential for this dashboard: